aws-solutions/performance-dashboard-on-aws/docs/installation.md

 ## Installation Completed

 Once the installation has completed (whether using CFT or CDK), head to the AWS CFT console to view the resources and stacks created.
-If you're not familiar with navigating the CFT console, review the CFT [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-view-stack-data-resources.html).
+If you're not familiar with using the CFT console, review the CFT [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-view-stack-data-resources.html).
 In the CFT Console, click on "Stacks" to view the stacks created.
 Click on a created stack, then click on "Outputs" to view the resources created.

-Later, you will need the identifiers of the resources created to configure PDoA.
+Let's get the web address of PDoA.
+Go to the CFT Console, and click on the stack that has the string "frontendStack".
+For example, if you named your stack "MyCorp-PerfDash", then click on the stack with the prefix "MyCorp-PerfDash-frontendStack".
+Click on Outputs, and get the value for the key "CloudFrontURL" (e.g. something like <id>.cloudfront.net), which is the web address of PDoA.
+Type that web address into the browser, and you should land on the public homepage of PDoA.

 # Configuring Performance Dashboard